 What you do in many ways is who you ...

 One of the most enduring of those traditions is Stoicism.
-Within this tradition is pragmatic wisdom and a practical, straightforward approach to stave off anxiety, cultivate resilience, and find meaning in any challenge you face.
+Within this tradition is pragmatic wisdom and a practical, straightforward approach to stave off anxiety, cultivate resilience, build identity, and find meaning in any challenge you face.

 The Three Disciplines

 Stoicism is a lived philosophical practice.
 Epictetus, an important Stoic teacher, established three core practices, or disciplines.:

 What do you do when you don't know what to do?

 Discussing this question with friends led me to contemplate the virtues of both stillness and motion.